 ArQule (ARQL) PT Set at $4.00 by B. Riley

-ARQL has been the topic of several other research reports.
-Roth Capital assumed coverage on shares of ArQule in a research note on Thursday, February 22nd.
-They issued a buy rating and a $5.00 target price on the stock.
-Zacks Investment Research downgraded shares of ArQule from a buy rating to a hold rating in a research note on Wednesday, March 21st.
-Needham & Company LLC upgraded shares of ArQule from a hold rating to a buy rating in a research note on Thursday, December 14th.
-BidaskClub upgraded shares of ArQule from a buy rating to a strong-buy rating in a research note on Saturday, March 24th.
-Finally, ValuEngine upgraded shares of ArQule from a sell rating to a hold rating in a research note on Thursday, March 15th.
-Two investment analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the company.
-The stock presently has an average rating of Buy and a consensus price target of $3.83.
+Several other equities analysts have also recently issued reports on the stock.
+Zacks Investment Research raised shares of ArQule from a hold rating to a buy rating and set a $2.50 price objective on the stock in a research note on Tuesday, March 20th.
+ValuEngine raised shares of ArQule from a sell rating to a hold rating in a research note on Thursday, March 15th.
+BidaskClub upgraded shares of ArQule from a buy rating to a strong-buy rating in a report on Saturday, March 24th.
+Needham & Company LLC upgraded shares of ArQule from a hold rating to a buy rating in a report on Thursday, December 14th.
+Finally, Roth Capital initiated coverage on shares of ArQule in a report on Thursday, February 22nd.
+They issued a buy rating and a $5.00 target price for the company.
+Two research analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company.
+ArQule has a consensus rating of Buy and an average price target of $4.08.

-ArQule (NASDAQ:ARQL) last issued its earnings results on Monday, March 5th.
+ArQule (NASDAQ:ARQL) last released its earnings results on Monday, March 5th.
 The biotechnology company reported ($0.09) EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.09).
-During the same quarter last year, the company posted ($0.10) earnings per share. sell-side analysts forecast that ArQule will post -0.31 EPS for the current year.
+During the same quarter last year, the firm posted ($0.10) EPS. equities research analysts anticipate that ArQule will post -0.31 earnings per share for the current fiscal year.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-BVF Inc. IL raised its holdings in shares of ArQule by 122.1% in the fourth quarter.
-BVF Inc. IL now owns 16,436,912 shares of the biotechnology company’s stock valued at $27,121,000 after buying an additional 9,036,784 shares during the last quarter.
-Renaissance Technologies LLC raised its holdings in shares of ArQule by 15.9% in the fourth quarter.
-Renaissance Technologies LLC now owns 2,295,703 shares of the biotechnology company’s stock valued at $3,788,000 after buying an additional 315,203 shares during the last quarter.
-Point72 Asset Management L.P. bought a new position in shares of ArQule in the third quarter valued at about $2,220,000.
-Deutsche Bank AG bought a new position in shares of ArQule in the fourth quarter valued at about $390,000.
-Finally, Northern Trust Corp raised its holdings in shares of ArQule by 0.9% in the second quarter.
-Northern Trust Corp now owns 154,513 shares of the biotechnology company’s stock valued at $192,000 after buying an additional 1,385 shares during the last quarter.
-67.08% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of ARQL.
+Northern Trust Corp raised its position in ArQule by 0.9% during the second quarter.
+Northern Trust Corp now owns 154,513 shares of the biotechnology company’s stock valued at $192,000 after acquiring an additional 1,385 shares in the last quarter.
+Point72 Asset Management L.P. bought a new position in ArQule during the third quarter valued at approximately $2,220,000.
+Virtu Financial LLC raised its position in ArQule by 343.8% during the fourth quarter.
+Virtu Financial LLC now owns 129,038 shares of the biotechnology company’s stock valued at $213,000 after acquiring an additional 99,964 shares in the last quarter.
+Renaissance Technologies LLC raised its position in ArQule by 15.9% during the fourth quarter.
+Renaissance Technologies LLC now owns 2,295,703 shares of the biotechnology company’s stock valued at $3,788,000 after acquiring an additional 315,203 shares in the last quarter.
+Finally, Deutsche Bank AG bought a new position in ArQule during the fourth quarter valued at approximately $390,000.
+67.08% of the stock is currently owned by hedge funds and other institutional investors.

-ILLEGAL ACTIVITY WARNING: This news story was first reported by Macon Daily and is owned by of Macon Daily.
-If you are reading this news story on another site, it was illegally stolen and reposted in violation of US and international trademark & copyright law.
-The correct version of this news story can be accessed at https://macondaily.com/2018/03/30/arqule-arql-pt-set-at-4-00-by-b-riley.html.
+COPYRIGHT VIOLATION NOTICE: “ArQule (ARQL) PT Set at $4.00 by B. Riley” was originally posted by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this piece of content on another publication, it was stolen and republished in violation of U.S. and international copyright law.
+The original version of this piece of content can be viewed at https://macondaily.com/2018/04/06/arqule-arql-pt-set-at-4-00-by-b-riley-updated.html.

 About ArQule